yasht721/FL_India_stocks/README.md

 Let's you choose the sector from Nifty 500

 **Step 4** (Using Yahoo Finance)
-From yohoo finance api, you can check your selected sector stock historial performance via historic average, standard deviation, coefficient of variation.
+From yahoo finance api, you can check your selected sector stock historial performance via historic average, standard deviation, coefficient of variation.

 Open for changes.